RNLM10/Media-Gallery-Azure-Blob-and-CosmosDB-Storage/README.md

 Do not commit your .env file to GitHub.

-📦 CI/CD (Planned)
+📦 CI/CD Pipelines
 This project will later integrate:

-GitHub Actions for testing + deployment
+GitHub Actions for testing + deployment using .yml for continous delivery

 Blob-triggered notifications via Event Grid (optional)